 Families experiencing poverty are inadequately supported by our justice system, which is severely under-resourced and inherently complex.
-Nearly 9 out of 10 families do not get the legal help they need.
+More than 9 out of 10 families do not get the legal help they need.
 These unaddressed legal issues act as barriers to housing, health, and economic stability.
 As a result, many people do not access existing legal protections and trust in the legal system is low.
-The Legal First Aid Training Program works to change this by supporting community partners to act as navigators who help to identify families’ legal issues, surface unmet legal needs, and access legal protections.
+The Legal First Aid Training Program works to change this by supporting community partners to act as navigators who help to identify legal issues, surface unmet legal needs, and access legal protections.

 The Legal First Aid Training Program trains client-facing staff in our Legal First Aid curriculum, builds legal navigation skills, and provides ongoing direct legal support via remote legal consultations and access to key tools and resources.

 - Access legal protections

 - Provide justice-related support.